andybezaire/Authorization/README.md

     }, receiveValue: { _ in })
 ```

-Do a fetch and Authentication will sign your URLRequest:
+Do a fetch and Authorization will sign your URLRequest:

 ```swift
 let request = URLRequest(url: URL(string: "example.com")!) // provide some URLRequest